-As I mentioned last week when introducing my sale (please go and help me get rid of my discontinued stock!), things have been a little hectic around here lately.
+As I mentioned last week when introducing my sale, things have been a little hectic around here lately.
 Between redesigning my branding, creating a massive bunch of new products, sorting out my two lovely new stockists (give me a shout if you want to be added to the list) and a week in London for Blogtacular and to see family, I've been running myself ragged.

 But in the best of ways.
 I've made a lot of progress in a short while, and I'm almost ready to launch v2.0 of A Rose Cast.